danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ![cucumber github workflow runner success](../images/cucumber-github-workflow-runner-success.png "cucumber github workflow runner success")

-And here's a deliberately failing test, which triggers a red CI run and stores screenshots in the artifacts section.
+And here's a deliberately failing test, which triggers a failing CI run and stores screenshots in the artifacts section.
 This can be downloaded which will download a zip file containing screenshots of the browser at the point that test(s) failed:

 ```gherkin
 Feature: Book reviews